Armour Square, Chicago: Neighborhood demographics

+Buildings and structures

-Bounded by 18th Street to the north, Pershing Road to the south, the Union Pacific railroad tracks on the west and the Dan Ryan Expressway to the east, Armour Square has historically been a predominantly white, working-class neighborhood with a particularly significant population of both Italian-Americans and Croatian-Americans.
-With its location being immediately south of Chinatown, today the neighborhood also has a large Asian population as well.
-Armour Square's most recognizable landmarks are the historic Armour Square Park and nearby Guaranteed Rate Field, which sits at the southeast corner of W.35th and Shields Avenue, on the neighborhood's southernmost end.
+Armour Square's most recognizable landmarks are the historic Armour Square Park and nearby Rate Field, which sits at the southeast corner of W.35th and Shields Avenue, on the neighborhood's southernmost end.
 Guaranteed Rate is home to the Major League Baseball franchise, the Chicago White Sox.
 There are three Catholic parishes in Armour Square: Santa Lucia, St. Therese Catholic Community at 218 W. Alexander St., and St. Jerome Croatian Catholic Church.
-The southernmost census tract in the area (3406) is 99% black or African American.